glowieframework/deploy/README.md

 }
 ```

 Each command will run in order and wait for the previous command to finish before its execution.
-If a remote command fails or return an exit code greater than `0`, it will throw an exception and end the script.
+If a remote command fails or returns an exit code greater than `0`, an exception will be thrown and the script will stop.

-Each command output will be printed to the terminal upon its execution.
+The output of each command will be printed to the terminal upon execution.

 ### Specifying the target server